What is a Furby? A Brief History of a Pop Culture Phenomenon

 The original Furby patent diagram.

-This fuzzy robotic creature was far more advanced than other toys at that time – it could blink its eyes, wiggle its ears, speak in its own language called Furbish (gradually learning English over time), interact with other Furbies using infrared port technology located between their eyes, and respond to touch or sound through various sensors placed strategically across their body.
+This fuzzy creature was far more advanced than its peers.
+It could blink its eyes, wiggle its ears, speak in its own language called Furbish, and respond to touch and sound through various sensors.

 2005 Revival